 Mr. Timothy O’Leary

 Mr. O’Leary grew up in Queens, New York and attended Archbishop Molloy High School.
 He received his Bachelor’s degree from State University of New York at Cortland, a Master’s in Business Administration from University of Bridgeport, and Master’s in Education from Southern Connecticut State University.
 Mr. O’Leary is entering my his seventh year teaching middle school science at St. Agnes in 2018.
 He played college baseball and then professionally in the Frontier League with the Evansville Otters and internationally with Ireland’s National team.
 Mr. O’Leary resides in Arlington, Virginia with his daughters Paige and Teagan.

 Mrs. Monica Balroop

 Mrs. Balroop is a certified teacher and has been teaching for the past 27 plus years.
 She is about to begin her eleventh year of teaching 5th, 6th, 7th and 8th grades at St. Agnes.
 Her main focus is Mathematics but has also taught L. Arts, Social Studies and Science.
 Her field of experience comes from Trinidad and Tobago, Canada and United States in both Public and Private Schools.
 She is a graduate of the University of Western Ontario, Canada, BA; Walden University, Minnesota, USA , MSc.; and The Catholic Womens’ Teachers College in Trinidad, WI.

 Mrs. Cathleen Ueland

-Mrs. Cathleen Ueland is beginning her sixth year teaching at St. Agnes.
+Mrs. Cathleen Ueland is beginning her seventh year teaching at St. Agnes.
 She was awarded her Bachelor of Arts degree in English from the University of San Francisco, and also earned a Certificate of Liberal Arts from the University’s St. Ignatius Institute.
 The George Washington University granted her a Master of Science degree in International Affairs, with an emphasis on International Law.
 She also holds certification from the Virginia Catholic Education Association and a Certificate of Catechesis.
 Prior to her career in education, Mrs. Ueland worked at a think tank in Washington, DC, edited publications, served on the Board of SBA and reaised three graduates of St. Agnes.

 Upper School At A Glance